 Whisky, frisky, Hippity hop; Up he goes To the tree-top!
 Whirly, twirly, Round and round; Down he scampers To the ground.
 Furly, curly, What a tail!
 Tall as a feather, Broad as a sail!
 Where's his supper?
 In the shell; Snappy, cracky, Out it fell!

-15. Squirrel Printable Learning Ideas and Educational Resources
+15. Squirrel Printable Learning Activity Ideas and Educational Resources

-Download and print any of these printable squirrel learning activities and resources, and put them in your children’s nature journals to help kids learn more about squirrels.
+Download and print any printable squirrel learning activities and resources, and put them in your children’s nature journals to help kids learn more about squirrels.

-- Hop on over to Homeschooling My Kinetic Kids to grab any of the printable squirrel learning activities that they have available.
+- Head over to Homeschooling My Kinetic Kids to grab the printable squirrel learning activities they have available.
 On their website, you can find “Squirrel Alphabet Cards,” “Squirrel CVC Word Cards, “Squirrel Math Activities,” and even “Squirrels of North America Montessori 3 Part Cards!”

 - Have a look at the Squirrel Lifecycle Activities and Cards put together by Welcome to Mommyhood.

-- Check out the fun squirrel activities and printable resources found over on Kidsparkz.
+- Check out the fun squirrel activities and printable resources found on Kidsparkz.